Clean Technology (CT) Investment Tax Credit (ITC)

 grant_single_labels|register

-- Ensure that you are a taxable Canadian corporation or a mutual fund trust that is a real estate investment trust.
+- Ensure your organization is a taxable Canadian corporation or a mutual fund trust that qualifies as a real estate investment trust.

 grant_single_labels|otherInfo